wabscale/where_we_roppin_boys/README.md

 ## Overview

-The rop program we are presented with is quite simple.
-It runs the welcome function, then the tryme function.
+The rop program we are presented with is quite simple. main runs the welcome function, then the tryme function.

 The welcome function mmaps a page with read write into a global variable called shellcode.